Party Pretzels Recipe

 - 1/2 teaspoon lemon-pepper seasoning

-- 2. Bake, uncovered, 12 minutes, stirring twice.
+- 1. Place pretzels in an ungreased 15-in. x 10-in. x 1-in. baking pan.
+Combine the oil, garlic powder, dill and lemon-pepper; drizzle over pretzels and toss to coat.
+Bake at 350° for 12 minutes, stirring twice.
 Cool on a wire rack.
 Store in an airtight container.
 Yield: 12 cups.

 Reviews for Party Pretzels